What Soundless Screaming in Your Dream Means: Top 4 Interpretations

 Again, think of recent life events.
 Can you think of a danger you are worried about (or one you recently faced)?
 Or, is there a force like a job, relationship, or life change that you feel you are just not strong enough to resist?
 Has someone entered your life as a domineering force?

 Any of these can give you that sense of helplessness.
 Are there clues in your dream that can help you decide?
 Look for other symbols in your dream that can help you answer these questions.

 You Can't Scream, Shout, or Move in Your Dream

-You feel paralyzed.
-Both in your dream, and possibly the first minute or two after you wake up.
+You feel paralyzed—both in your dream and possibly for the first minute or two after you wake up.

 As mentioned earlier, this is completely different from the dream symbolization that no sound comes out when you scream or shout.
 This feeling is related to what is called sleep paralysis, a condition that occurs when your body isn't transitioning smoothly into the different phases of sleep.

 During sleep, your body alternates between REM (rapid eye movement) and NREM (non-rapid eye movement) sleep.
 One cycle of REM and NREM sleep lasts about 90 minutes.
 NREM sleep occurs first and takes up to 75% of your overall sleep time.
 During NREM sleep, your body relaxes and restores itself.
 At the end of NREM, your sleep shifts to REM.